-- 2.7.1 Evaluation of adequacy, efficiency and effectiveness of internal control, risk management and governance system in the context of current and potential future risk; - 2.7.2 Review of the reliability, effectiveness and integrity of management and financial information systems, including the electronic information system and electronic banking services; - 2.7.3 Review of the systems and procedures of safeguarding the Bank's physical and information assets; - 2.7.4 Review of compliance of trading activities with relevant laws, rules and regulations; and - 2.7.5 Review of the compliance system and the implementation of established policies and procedures. - 2.7.6 Review of areas of interest to regulators such as, among others monitoring of compliance with relevant laws, rules and regulations, including but not limited to the assessment of the adequacy of capital and provisions, liquidity level; regulatory and internal reporting. - 2.8 Establish a follow-up process to monitor and ensure that engagement recommendations and management actions have been effectively implemented or that senior management has been apprised of and has accepted the risks of not taking action.
-The status reports shall summarize unresolved findings/exceptions, recommendations, corrective actions, officers responsible and implementation dates. - 2.9 The internal auditors shall have free and full access to all functions company's records/files, accounts, properties, and personnel relevant to the internal audit activity with strict accountability for confidentiality and safeguarding of information obtained. - 2.10 The Chief Audit Executive shall render to the Audit Committee and senior management an annual report on the internal audit division's activities, purpose, authority, responsibility, and performance relative to audit plans and strategies approved by the Audit Committee. - 2.11 Internal Auditors must exhibit the highest level of professional objectivity in gathering, evaluation, and communicating information about the activity or process being examined.
-Internal auditors must make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments.
+- 2.7.4 Review of compliance of trading activities with relevant laws, rules and regulations; and - 2.7.5 Review of the compliance system and the implementation of established policies and procedures. - 2.7.6 Review of areas of interest to regulators such as, among others monitoring of compliance with relevant laws, rules and regulations, including but not limited to the assessment of the adequacy of capital and provisions, liquidity level; regulatory and internal reporting. - 2.8 Establish a follow-up process to monitor and ensure that engagement recommendations and management actions have been effectively implemented or that senior management has been apprised of and has accepted the risks of not taking action.
+The status reports shall summarize unresolved findings/exceptions, recommendations, corrective actions, officers responsible and implementation dates. - 2.9 The internal auditors shall have free and full access to all functions, Bank's records/files, accounts, properties, and personnel relevant to the internal audit activity with strict accountability for confidentiality and safeguarding of information obtained. - 2.10 The Chief Audit Executive shall render to the Audit Committee and senior management an annual report on the internal audit division's activities, purpose, authority, responsibility, and performance relative to audit plans and strategies approved by the Audit Committee. - 2.11 Internal Auditors must exhibit the highest level of professional objectivity in gathering, evaluation, and communicating information about the activity or process being examined.
+Internal auditors must make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments. - 2.12 The Chief Audit Executive shall coordinate with other control and monitoring Units (e.g. Risk Management Group, Compliance Unit, Legal Division, Human Resources Division, and Information Security Office) on activities and issues that are considered important and pose potential risks to the Bank. - 2.13 The Chief Audit Executive shall establish a quality assurance program which assures the effectiveness and efficiency of the internal auditing activities and identifies opportunities for improvement.
+Furthermore, he/she shall communicate the status of internal audit activity's quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years.

-- 2.12 The Chief Audit Executive shall coordinate with other control and monitoring Units (e.g. Risk Management Group, Compliance Unit, Legal Division, Human Resources Division, and Information Security Office) on activities and issues that are considered important and pose potential risks to the Bank. - 2.13 The Chief Audit Executive shall establish a quality assurance program which assures the effectiveness and efficiency of the internal auditing activities and identifies opportunities for improvement.
-Furthermore, he/she shall communicate the status of internal audit activity's quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years. - 2.14 Internal Auditors should evaluate significant new or changing Bank's operations, functions, processes, services and systems coincident with their development, implementation and expansion to ensure adequacy and effectiveness of security and control. - 2.15 Internal Audit should assist the Bank in the investigation and evaluation of significant suspected fraudulent activities within the organization and notify management and the Audit Committee of the results. - 2.16 Internal Auditors should consider the scope of work of the external auditors/service providers and regulators, as appropriate, for the purpose of providing optimal audit coverage to the Bank at a reasonable cost. - 2.17 Internal Audit should report significant risk exposures, control and governance issues, and other matters needed or requested by the Board through the Audit Committee. - 2.18 Internal Audit should maintain professional workforce which collectively have sufficient knowledge, skills, experience, and professional qualifications/certifications to meet the requirements of regulations and its Charter. - Outsourcing of Internal Audit Activities 124
+- 2.14 Internal Auditors should evaluate significant new or changing Bank's operations, functions, processes, services and systems coincident with their development, implementation and expansion to ensure adequacy and effectiveness of security and control. - 2.15 Internal Audit should assist the Bank in the investigation and evaluation of significant suspected fraudulent activities within the organization and notify management and the Audit Committee of the results. - 2.16 Internal Auditors should consider the scope of work of the external auditors/service providers and regulators, as appropriate, for the purpose of providing optimal audit coverage to the Bank at a reasonable cost. - 2.17 Internal Audit should report significant risk exposures, control and governance issues, and other matters needed or requested by the Board through the Audit Committee. - 2.18 Internal Audit should maintain professional workforce which collectively have sufficient knowledge, skills, experience, and professional qualifications/certifications to meet the requirements of regulations and its Charter. - 3.
+Outsourcing of Internal Audit Activities 132